Assignments, materials, and study notes all work together in the iTunes U app to keep students prepared for class and engaged in learning.

 With iTunes U courses, you can add to and update your course at anytime so your lessons stay relevant.
 And automatic push notifications get sent through the app to keep students informed of changes and updates.

 The iTunes U app lets students enroll in a course and download all of the materials they need when they are connected to Wi-Fi — which means learning and studying can happen anywhere, at anytime with just an iPad.

 No matter where in the world you teach, or what grade level, iTunes U courses let you teach a topic the way you know works best for your students.

-To add content to your course, start by creating a post in your outline.
+To add content to your course, start by creating a post.
+It can be just a

-When you create a private course, your students can ask you questions or have
+When you create a private course, Discussions let you and the entire

 Teachers can collaborate on course creation, management, and enrollment with up to five course contributors — like department leads, teacher’s assistants, or district curriculum developers.
 You can also transfer your current course to another teacher, complete with the existing student enrollment.
 Or just offer inspiration by sharing a copy of your course — the outline, posts, assignments, and materials — to help others get started.